TG-V4MP1R3/Alexa-V2/README.md

 • /ban  - to ban a user.
 • /unban  - to unban a user.
 • /channel - to get list of total connected channels
-• /broadcast - to broadcast a message to Ajax users
+• /broadcast - to broadcast a message to Alexa users
 ```

 ## 👨‍💻Developers & Contributors👨‍💻